27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 30 minutes from Seattle sits one of the Pacific Northwest’s most amazing natural beauties, Snoqualmie Falls.

-There is free parking and a free viewing area which is open from dawn until dusk.
+Free parking and a free viewing area open from dawn until dusk.

-There is a short 2.3-km out-and-back trail near Snoqualmie, Washington which hikers mark as ‘easy’.
+There is a short 2.3-km out-and-back trail near Snoqualmie, Washington, which hikers call ‘easy’.

 It takes around 50 minutes to complete the route.